aaaaaa123456789/libplum/docs/untrusted.md

 This function allows the user to explicitly tell the library what sizes are reasonable, mitigating the impact of malicious images that decode to overly-large frames.

+**Warning:** this function is intended to mitigate the risk of decoding a very large image compressed into a very small file.
+This is typically only encountered when a malicious user forces a program they don't control to decode such an image as part of an attack, such as a denial-of-service attack.
+Programs that don't need to mitigate this risk (like local console-based or interactive image editors) most likely won't need this function at all.

 ## Untrusted image data

 Normally, applications won't let users generate a [`struct plum_image`][image] directly.